Zafar343/yolov8_tutorial/README.md

 Use `--cfg` and give a config file (`yolov8n.yaml`) instead, if you are traying to train from scratch.

 For validation only run:  ```python3 val.py --model yolov8n.pt```

+For running object tracking: ```pyhton3 track.py --model yolov8n.pt --source 0```

+use the path of video instead of `0` if doing tracking on a video